Resentment and its victims: Hate without cause

 This is a plea not to suppress anger and grief in such a way that they morph into something malevolent.
 It’s a call to recognize such malevolence in someone else when it is turned against you.

 But even when I said it, when I tried desperately and at length to show it, when I further explained, “I am for you, with you and not the one hurting you!”
-I have rarely been believed, or even heard.
+I haven’t been believed, or even heard.

 Resentment has blocked the way.